 If you have to leave your home during a disaster, you may not know when you can come back.
-Because of this, if you make some mistakes in preparing your bugout bag, you could be in a lot of trouble.
+Because of this, if you make mistakes in preparing your bugout bag, you could be in a lot of trouble.
 Here are some of the most common mistakes people make with bugout bags.

 What Is a Bug Out Bag?